+The sun-tempered superinsulated house

-The Sun-Tempered Superinsulated House no. 9.936
+no. 9.936

 by L.R.
-Walker 1
+Walker1

-One result of rising energy costs is the evolution of energy-efficient house designs based on two distinct concepts: passive solar and superinsulation.
+One result of rising energy costs is the evolution of energy-efficient house designs.
+These designs have evolved from two distinct concepts: passive solar and superinsulation.
 Passive solar emphasizes orienting the house to the sun.
 Superinsulation emphasizes improving the thermal efficiency of the structure.

-Both concepts involve greater integration of the house with its climatic environment, use of improved construction materials, and appropriate construction methods.
+Both concepts involve greater integration of the house with its climatic environment, use of improved construction materials and appropriate construction methods.
 Depending on the climate of an area, one approach is favored over the other.

-For Colorado, with its cold but sunny climate, the sun-tempered superinsulated (STS) house, which combines both concepts, is an appropriate design.
+For Colorado, with its cold but sunny environment, the sun-tempered superinsulated (STS) house, which combines both concepts, is an appropriate design.
 Elements in the STS house include:

-- solar orientation,
+- solar orientation;

-- increased insulation levels,
+- increased insulation levels;

-- an effective air/vapor barrier,
+- an effective air/vapor barrier;

-- controlled ventilation, and
+- · controlled ventilation; and

 - improved windows.